Date of Award:

 There was no difference in the imitation of males and females overall.
 There was no difference between the groups that saw unfamiliar models who were described as similar and the groups that saw unfamiliar models with no similarity mentioned.
 Each of these produced more imitative donating than the control, the familiar preferred model, and the unfamiliar model described as dissimilar groups.
 The familiar least preferred model group shared more than the control group.
 There were significant interaction effects between sex and treatment and between sex, treatment, and age of model.
 Unfamiliar models with no similarity mentioned and peer models each produced more sharing than parent models.
 Subjects who observed an unfamiliar model described as similar donated more than those seeing an unfamiliar model described as dissimilar.
 An unfamiliar age-mate model produced more sharing than a familiar and preferred friend.
 Donations were greater when the subject observed a least preferred peer rather than a best friend.
 This difference was due to the female subjects' performance.

-Owens, Charles Ray, "Donating Behavior in Children: The Effect of the Model's Similarity with the Model and Parental Models" (1985).
+Owens, Charles Ray, "Donating Behavior in Children: The Effects of the Model's Similarity to the Observer, the Observer's Familiarity With the Model and Parental Models" (1985).
 All Graduate Theses and Dissertations.
 5318.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .